-The earliest recorded celebration of Halloween was held by the Ancient Celts, who celebrated something called Samhain (pronounced Sow-in), which means “end of summer”.
+The earliest recorded celebration of Halloween was held by the Ancient Celts over 2000 years ago, who celebrated something called Samhain (pronounced Sow-in), which means “end of summer”.

 At the time, the Celts organized their calendar according to their agricultural cycle, and November 1st was considered the beginning of their New Year.
 Thus, marking the end of summer harvest season and the beginning of winter.

 According to the Celt traditions, Samhain did not begin until the sun set on October 31st.
 On this day, they would bring the strongest of their cattle in for the winter and slaughter the rest.

 Huge bonfires were made that resulted in giant feasts of the summer herd and harvests.